operator-framework/operator-controller/docs/fetching-catalog-contents.md

-# Fetching `Catalog` contents from the Catalogd HTTP Server
+# Fetching `ClusterCatalog` contents from the Catalogd HTTP Server
-This document covers how to fetch the contents for a `Catalog` from the Catalogd HTTP(S) Server.
+This document covers how to fetch the contents for a `ClusterCatalog` from the Catalogd HTTP(S) Server.

 For example purposes we make the following assumption:
-- A `Catalog` named `operatorhubio` has been created and successfully unpacked (denoted in the `Catalog.Status`)
+- A `ClusterCatalog` named `operatorhubio` has been created and successfully unpacked (denoted in the `ClusterCatalog.Status`)

 **NOTE:** By default, Catalogd is configured to use TLS with self-signed certificates.
 For local development, consider skipping TLS verification, such as `curl -k`, or reference external material on self-signed certificate verification.

-`Catalog` CRs have a status.contentURL field whose value is the location where the content of a catalog can be read from:
+`ClusterCatalog` CRs have a status.contentURL field whose value is the location where the content of a catalog can be read from:

 ```yaml